Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Introduction

 \item The predicate symbols are essentially atomic.
 Yet, a neural network's tokenizer will typically break down the symbols into meaningless sequences of characters to reduce the size of its vocabulary.

 \end{itemize}

 The first problem can be illustrated with a simple example.
 Consider the English synonyms \emph{car} and \emph{automobile}.
 In most current approaches, their concepts would be represented with different predicate symbols (e.g., \emph{car.n.01} and \emph{automobile.n.01}, following WordNet), even though they share the same lexical meaning.
-For non-English lexicalizations for this concept, for instance Italian \emph{macchina} or French \emph{voiture}, one could opt to use English-based predicate symbols (as is done by \citet{pmb} or use a multi-lingual lexical ontology \cite{tedeschi-navigli-2022-multinerd}, but these solutions are not language-neutral.
+For non-English lexicalizations for this concept, for instance Italian \emph{macchina} or French \emph{voiture}, one could opt to use English-based predicate symbols (as is done by \citet{pmb} or use a multi-lingual lexical ontology \cite{martinez-lorenzo-etal-2022}, but these solutions don't apply any kind of normalization: the same meaning is represented by different predicate symbols.

 The second problem has risen more to the foreground with the rise of distributional semantics to capture word meanings.
 While certain predicate symbols exhibit an accidental internal structure that provides additional insight about them (e.g., \emph{blackbird.n.01} is a kind of \emph{bird.n.01}), for most symbols, it is not possible to determine, without external resources, that \emph{dog.n.01} is closely related to and compatible with \emph{animal.n.01} or \emph{puppy.n.01}.
 This is in stark contrast with semantics based on embeddings where meanings are represented by large vectors based on their contextual occurrences in corpora \cite{mikolov}.
 Some attempts have already been made to close the gap between semantic networks and semantic spaces \cite{rothe-schutze-2015-autoextend,saedi-etal-2018-wordnet,Scarlini2020SensEmBERTCS,lees-etal-2020-embedding}.